LinuxAtDuke/Intro-To-Linux/README.md

     --prefix    allows a user to specify the directory to place outputs in once built

 **Make**
-Make is the unix command to take the information from the make file and using the resident compiler (usually gcc) build the application from the source libraries provided in the package.
+Make is the UNIX command to take the information from the make file and using the resident compiler (usually gcc) build the application from the source libraries provided in the package.
 *Useful Arguments:*

     test       check that the program compile correctly